2024 Highlights

 +

-Embed sustainability strategy and commitment across company and key external stakeholders
+Embed sustainability strategy across the company and with key external stakeholders

 Oversee the implementation of the ESG Framework for each Dream entity